shcbswvc/port_22/README.md

 # Team port_22
 > Dhruv Mahajan, CM Shaik Abdul Rahim Batcha, Monisha P

+We have constructed two ways of breaking free from the algorithm.First being a passive way that gives us notifications and helps us work to our goal.
+The second method is more active and changes the algorithm itself via interactions.

 ## Scroll Breaker

 A focus app that helps break scrolling habits using AI-powered notifications.